Architecture techniques

 When to use techniques

-When I talk about process, I have noticed—perhaps at an increasingly alarming rate due to an Instagram culture—that during the early stage of a student’s design, there is an overt reliance on preconceived ideas and the instantaneous production of images (i.e., the sketched geometry representing the final form of a building).
+When I talk about process, I have noticed—perhaps at an increasingly alarming rate due to an Instagram culture—that during the early stage of a student’s design, there is an overt reliance on preconceived ideas and the instantaneous production of images (i.e., the sketched geometry often representing the final form of a building).
 To offset those inexperienced assumptions, all the while advancing the student’s ideas, one needs to talk about the design process.

 Yet, in doing so, I realize that students often do not know how to proceed to the next step of their project, because they have not been introduced, or have not fully mastered various design techniques.
 Also, and perhaps most importantly, when a technique is introduced and later explored as a design tool, students tend to believe that the technique can only be used at a particular juncture of the project, often mimicking the moment when the technique was first explored.